jclem/config/README.md

 console.log(config.foo) // bar
 ```

-Note that currently, Config converts schema paths to underscore-separated
+Note that currently, Config converts schema paths to double-underscore-separated
 uppercased environment variable names.
 So, for example, the schema path
-`database.url` would be converted to the environment variable `DATABASE_URL` and
+`database.url` would be converted to the environment variable `DATABASE__URL`
-the schema path `database.poolSize` would be converted to the environment
+and the schema path `database.poolSize` would be converted to the environment
-variable `DATABASE_POOLSIZE`.
+variable `DATABASE__POOL_SIZE` (capital letters imply a single-underscore
+separation).

-Note that this means that a schema with both `database.url` and `database_url`
+Note that this means that a schema with both `database.url` and `database__url`
 will have both values populated from the same environment variable,
-`DATABASE_URL`.
+`DATABASE__URL`.

 ### Configuration Source Precedence